IamWilson1209/Postgres_sharding/README.md

 ## Functionality
 Creates 5 shards.<br>
-Create api to post url to specific shard.
+Create API to post URLs to a specific shard.<br>
-Create api to get shard information by specific hashed url id.
+Create an API to get shard information using a specific hashed URL ID.
+Using hashring to distribute URLs to different shards.

 ## How to use this repository